Bird Chili Peppers: Heat Level, Cooking Guide & Safety Tips (2025)

 Buying Guide: How to Choose the Best Bird Chilis

-- Smell: Fresh bird chilis should have a strong, pungent aroma.
+- Smell: Fresh chilis have a sharp, pungent aroma.
+Avoid any musty or fermented smells.

 Myths and Facts About Bird Chili Peppers